Zamiell/isaac-faq/README.md

 end
 ```

 By using this pattern in combination with namespacing, you work around both problems.
-The only limitation is that developers on your Lua project will not be able to use `luamod` if they also have `--luadebug` turned on.
+The only limitation is that developers on your Lua project will not be able to use the `luamod` command if they also have the `--luadebug` flag turned on.

 ### IsaacScript